 The Student Graduation Stole Guidelines are applicable to registered honors, community service, academic, leadership, and professional student organizations as well as specific service programs recognized by the university.
 Student organizations that fall into one of these categories are permitted to wear stoles at graduation.
 Before a stole is worn at graduation, the graduation stole committee must approve the stole design.

 Stole Design Submittals

-- 1. The student organization should design the stole or obtain a picture of the organization stole recommended by the national and/or parent organization. - Submit the design for approval to the Office of Communication and Brand Marketing: pr@uiwtx.edu
+- 1. The student organization should design the stole or obtain a picture of the organization stole recommended by the national and/or parent organization. - 2.
+Submit the design for approval to the graduation regalia committee.
+Email designs to Paul Ayala, Director of Campus Engagement, at peayala@uiwtx.edu.